The “What Ifs” of Life, by Rich Paschall

 The 24-hour time frame automatically eliminates a lot of possibilities.
-Would you watch a movie, go to a show, see a play?
-Those all seem like such poor use of precious hours to me.
+Would you watch a movie, go to a show, or see a play?
+Those all seem like a poor use of precious hours to me.

 What if we lived our lives like only a few things were really important?
 What if we lived our lives like there was only a day left, even if there were 25 thousand days left?
 Wouldn’t it be richer and more meaningful?

 There is nothing wrong with looking down the road, but too many of us are not living for today.
 That is why those stranded island and one-day-to-live scenarios are so scary.
 They immediately call to mind all the things we missed out on in life and can not go back to fix.

 When you are left on an island or reach the final day, make sure you did what you wanted and needed to do.
 That you respected everyone.
 That you told people you loved them, so you don’t leave with regrets.

 Be sure that you mended fences in case there is no time later to do it.
 If you do this, the one-day-to-live challenges on social media might not be so scary.
 By the way, if you are stranded on a desert island, it helps to have a volleyball named Wilson.